trashbirdecology/cv/burnett_extendedCV.md

 1. Erickson, R.A., **J.L.
 Burnett**, M.T.
 Wiltermuth, E.A.
 Bulliner,
     and L. Hsu (in review at *Natural Resource Modeling*).
-Paths to computational fluency for natural resource managemers and researchers.
+Paths to computational fluency for natural resource managers and researchers.

 2.  **Burnett, J.L.**, L.S.
 Wszola, and G. Palomo-Munoz.
 2019.
     bbsAssistant: An R package for downloading and handling data and